Cottage Home Historic District: State and local boundaries

 Cottage Home received designation as a historic district at the state level on the Indiana Register of Historic Sites and Structures in 1995 with expanded boundaries.
-In 2008, the neighborhood worked with the Indianapolis Historic Preservation Commission to develop a conservation plan and became a locally designated Conservation District, following the boundaries of the state listing.
+In 2008, the neighborhood worked with the Indianapolis Historic Preservation Commission (IHPC) to develop a conservation plan and became a locally designated Conservation District, following the boundaries of the state listing.
 The Cottage Home Conservation District is bounded by a CSX right-of-way between I-70/I-65 and Dorman Street to the west, 10th Street to the north, Oriental Street to the east, and Michigan Street to the south.
-As the Ruskaup-Ratcliffe house and store had already been designated locally by the Indianapolis Historic Preservation Commission, the local boundaries do not include those two properties, while the state boundaries do.
+As the Ruskaup-Ratcliffe house and store had already been designated locally by the IHPC, the local boundaries do not include those two properties, while the state boundaries do.
 Including the Ruskaup-Ratcliffe house and store, Cottage Home contains 320 parcels and 292 buildings, over half of which are residential.